dogweather/forkful/content/en/dart/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?
-Generating random numbers in Dart involves creating numerical values that are unpredictable and differ on each execution.
-Programmers leverage this functionality for a variety of reasons, from simulating real-world scenarios in testing environments to enabling game mechanics and ensuring security through randomness in cryptographic operations.

 ## How to:
 Dart's core library includes support for generating random numbers with the `Random` class found in `dart:math`.
 Here's a basic example:

 ```dart